shiya-liu/technical-exercise/content/docs/questions/question1.md

 ## Data cleaning

-I transform the students' **official_grade** variable to the **success** variable.
-If students obtained C or better grade, the success variable was recorded as Y. Otherwise, this variable is N.
+To analyze overall success rates, I first transform the students' **official_grade** variable to the **success** variable.
+If students obtained C or better grade, the **success** variable is recorded as Y. Otherwise, this variable is N.

 ```r